Treatment Options for Acute Stress Disorder

 Eye movement desensitization and reprocessing (EMDR) is a psychotherapy technique where patients are guided to move their eyes in particular ways as they reprocess and heal from traumatic memories.
 During therapy, the brain processes information from past traumatic events.
 Over time, the brain starts forming new, positive, and more balanced beliefs about these memories.
 Clients begin to feel more safe as the brain continues to replace negative thoughts and emotions with positive ones.

 This therapy may also utilize methods like tapping and bilateral sound to help stimulate the victim’s senses, aiding the reprocessing of traumatic memories.
 When visiting a psychotherapist, they may ask questions to understand your background and severity of the disorder.
+If you’re looking for this kind of support, you can search for ‘trauma therapy near me‘ to find qualified professionals who provide EMDR therapy sessions in your area.
 Therapists can also teach you about EMDR and its process to provide a sense of safety.

 Cognitive Behavioral Therapy